kyriatide/docker-secrets-deploy/README.md

 For ini configuration files:
 * `assignment_op` (default: `=`): Defines the operator used in the config file to assign values to variables.
 * `allow_multi_occurance` (default: `false`): Check every variable occured only once in the configuration.
-Alleged multiple occurances usually indicate an error, e.g., caused by chosen variable name that is not unique.
+Alleged multiple occurances usually indicate an error, e.g., caused by a variable name that is not unique.

 # Extensibility